harry1003/Machine-learning/2.logistic&generative/README.md

     In this example, we just use one layer weight to try to predict.
 We use
     gradient desent again, so that
-    We define 2 kind of loss, SGD and cross_entrophy.
+    We define 2 kind of loss, MSE and Cross_entrophy.

         pre = sig(data * w)
-    > for SGD:
+    > for MSE:

         loss = (pre - lable) ** 2,
         grad = 2 * (pre - lable) * data

-    > for cross_entrophy:
+    > for Cross_entrophy:

         loss = -1 * (label * log(pre) + (1 - label) * np.log(1 - pre))
         d_pre = d(pre)/dw = d(sig(data * w))/dw = pre * (1 - pre) * data